dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-started.md

 * Execute a dbt transformation using dbt run
 * Schedule a transformation

+If you want a more in-depth learning experience, we recommend taking the dbt Fundamentals on our [dbt Learn online courses site](https://courses.getdbt.com/).
 ## Before you begin

 Before you begin, you will need: